-I translate these sensations into reliefs using tools such as pencil, biro and also scalpel or soldering iron on paper and wood.
+I translate these sensations into reliefs.
+I draw, cut, burn and fold, using tools such as a pencil, pigments, scalpel or a soldering iron on paper or on wood.

 With my works I want to create a momentum between the spectator and the work – as a kind of wordless conversation, something between speech and silence.